2 Corinthians 11

 1Would to God ye could bear with me a little in my folly: and indeed bear with me.
 2For I am jealous over you with godly jealousy: for I have espoused you to one husband, that I may present you as a chaste virgin to Christ.

-Paul prefaces what he is about to say with "I speak foolishly" - but he is not excusing himself.
-He is warning the Corinthians: what follows will sound like boasting, because by the world's standards, boasting in suffering is absurd.
+“I speak foolishly” is a warning.
+What follows will sound like boasting, because by every standard you know, boasting in your wounds is absurd.
 And it is.
-But it is the absurdity of the cross, the foolishness of God that is wiser than the wisdom of men[res:sefaria-2-corinthians-11].
+It is the absurdity of the cross - the foolishness of God that runs wiser than the wisdom of men.

 Jealousy in Scripture is sometimes a sin - possessiveness masquerading as love.
 But it can also be the fierce protection of covenant.
-Paul's jealousy is godly, not self-serving.
-He is not defending his own reputation but guarding the Corinthians' faithfulness to Christ.
+Paul's jealousy is godly.
+He is guarding the Corinthians' faithfulness to Christ.

 To espouse is to betroth, to make a covenant.
 Paul has presented the Corinthians to Christ as a bride to a groom.
 They belong to Him.
 Their loyalty, their obedience, their very hearts are pledged to Him.
 In ancient marriage, any deviation was betrayal.